Entrepreneurs: born that way or raised?

 We started off by saying, “There’s a problem in the market and we know how to fix it”.
 Now, that’s exactly what we’re doing.
 CERI doesn’t stop us from making mistakes.
 It shows us how to fail fast and try again.

-Subscribe to our YouTube Channel for more entrepreneurship, business, corporate solution videos and Like Facebook Page
+Follow Startupcolleges on Facebook, Instagram, and Twitter, for the latest updates from the startup ecosystem.
+Subscribe to our YouTube Channel for more entrepreneurship, business, and corporate solution video